 - generous handful of chopped parsley

-- Do not overcook the shrimp or it will become tough and chewy.
+- Add the shrimp and cook, stirring for 2-3 minutes, until opaque.
+Do not overcook the shrimp or it will become tough and chewy.

 - Serve shrimp with liquid in a bowl and some crusty bread on the side to soak up the juice.